 February 6, 2023: Indian cricket is going through a phase where captains are emerging like never before.
 The packed Indian cricket itinerary is definitely a major factor.
 The Indian team, because of its tremendous following, is one that every country aspires to play against.
-The commercial success of the matches played with or against India is hugely beneficial to all concerned.
+(Alprazolam) The commercial success of the matches played with or against India is hugely beneficial to all concerned.

 The Indian cricket team is a side in full throttle, taking on the cricket wave of a continuous nonstop schedule with untiring responsibility.
 The only disadvantage that seems to rock them is when they are needed most, their engine seems to stutter.
 Excessive cricket, leading to tiredness and fatigue becomes the perennial excuse and with time, the dismal performance is put to rest and forgotten.